loader image

 Phone Data

-• Phone Append: This is the process of using directory data to append phone numbers to incomplete customer records.
+• Phone Append: The standard process of appending phone numbers to incomplete customer records based on current customer data.

-• Reverse Phone Append: This is the process of appending missing information, such as the customer’s name and email address, to a record that contains only the phone number.
+• Reverse Phone Append: The process of appending missing information, such as the customer’s name and email address, to a record that contains only a phone number.

-For example, perhaps you’re working with a university that is increasing its data hygiene procedures, starting with an initial, extensive clean-up of its alumni database.
+Perhaps you’re working with a university revamping its data hygiene procedures, starting with an initial, extensive clean-up of its alumni database.
 During the process, the marketing team discovers that one of the biggest discrepancies is incomplete contact information—specifically, alumni records that are missing phone numbers.
-Since phone communications are a main source of alumni donations, this missing information can drastically impact the university’s fundraising efforts.
+Since phone communications are a main source of alumni donations, this missing information limits how much money the university can raise.

 With phone append services, the university would simply upload its alumni records and have those records matched against an external database.
 Through a batch append, the missing phone numbers would be added to their alumni records, allowing the university to resume fundraising with ease.